chardma3/Best-Bars-2021/TESTING.md

                     abort(404)
                 return redirect('/')

 3. My mentor Precious pointed out that users not in session aka not registered or logged in were able to edit and write reviews.
 I fixed this by checking to make sure the user was in session.
-If not they were shown a 403 forbidden page.
+If they were not in session they were shown a 403 forbidden page.
+Here is the code in app.py file:

     Check for if user in session:
-    # Only users can delete reviews
     if not session.get("user"):
         return render_template("403.html")